Begin our jam-packed conference days with inspiring talks from leaders across the industry.

 Wednesday, May 17 - Just like self-driving cars and artificial intelligence, sophisticated, sometimes nation-state backed, cyber attacks targeting everything from our energy grid to Hollywood to children’s’ toys used to be the fantasies of sci-fi writing.
 18 years after responding to the very first Russian cyber attack against the US – Moonlight Maze – the reality has become a barrage to the public, governments, and businesses.
 Starting with Moonlight Maze, Kevin will walk through the parallel rises of complexity in cyber threats and cyber security as a practice, covering the changes of Russia, China, North Korea, as well as the fundamental shift the security industry will be making to grow up and finally make response simpler and faster.
 Walk away with tangible recommendations on what enterprises need to do to survive in this increasingly complex security landscape.

-Kevin Mandia, President, FireEye
+Kevin Mandia, CEO, FireEye

 A cyber security expert, Kevin has served as FireEye Chief Executive Officer since June 2016 and was appointed to the company’s Board of Directors in February 2016.
 He was previously President of FireEye from February 2015 until June 2016.
 Kevin joined FireEye as Senior Vice President and Chief Operating Officer in December 2013, when FireEye acquired Mandiant, the company he founded in 2004.
 Previous roles he held include Director of Computer Forensics at Foundstone (acquired by McAfee Corporation) and Director of Information Security for Sytex (later acquired by Lockheed Martin).
 Kevin also served in the United States Air Force, where he was a computer security officer in the 7th Communications Group at the Pentagon, and a special agent in the Air Force Office of Special Investigations (AFOSI).
 He holds a B.S. in computer science from Lafayette College and a M.S. in forensic science from The George Washington University.